Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-64

 3. If the projector in our classroom was broken, we couldn't watch educational videos.

-4. If the projector in our classroom worked, we wouldn't watch educational videos.
+4. If the projector in our classroom worked, we could watch educational videos.

 Choose the option that best fits each numbered blank in the following text.